 Determine the overall societal benefit, or otherwise, of this approach to sexual health care;

-Benefit service commissioners and providers who deliver sexual health will benefit through greater understanding of this model of care;
+Benefit service commissioners and providers who deliver sexual health through greater understanding of this model of care;

 Contribute to the development of national quality measures and standards of care for online sexual health services;